NSuer/User_Interface_Project_3/README.md

 Obviously the work is never finished.
 We didn't have enough time to implement all we wanted .
 Here is a list of things we would implement if we had more time.
 - "Buy in bulk" working and interactive.
 We would've liked to have a slider that would automatically shange the price given the quantity you order.
 - Custom Blinkees having more options and an order feature.
 - Adding more products from the original website
+- Adding cookies for the cart, so that users can leave the page and return to their cart
+- Adding routing and multiple pages
+- Adding a checkout page with card support
+- Adding an option on the checkout page to scale the price according to bulk pricing, with a graph along side it.

 TODO Double check me and add some - Nate